 The city of Houston is home to one of the premier science centers in the country, The NASA Johnson Space Center.
 The exhibits here will teach visitors young and old all about the space program.
 You can check out shuttle replicas and marvel at the gear in the Astronaut Gallery.

-The area is also home to The Houston Museum of Natural Science.
+The area is also home to The Houston Museum of Natural Science, which has the dinosaur pictured above.
 Here, you can check out exhibits about cool things like Pompei and its volcanos.
-It also has super educational exhibits on things like the human body and access to water.
-Take in a planetarium show to learn all about the world above.
+It also has educational exhibits on things like the human body and access to water.
+Purchase tickets to one of their planetarium shows to learn all about the world above, too!